luxtorpeda-dev/luxtorpeda/README.md

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.
-- use_controller - If this parameter is set to true, then attempts to access controllers through SDL2.
-Defaults to true.
 - disable_default_confirm - Disables default engine confirmation dialog.
 Defaults to false.
 This can be done globally in the config.json by setting ```disable_default_confirm``` to true, or setting ```LUX_DISABLE_DEFAULT_CONFIRM=1 %command%``` in the launch options of a particular game.
 Setting ```LUX_DISABLE_DEFAULT_CONFIRM=0 %command%``` will enable the confirmation if the config variable is set to disabled for that particular game.

 Logs will be written to file if ```LUX_WRITE_LOGGING=1``` is set.
 The log file will be located at ```~/.local/state/luxtorpeda/luxtorpeda.log```.